Should I Move To

 Verdict by lifestyle profile — same data, different priorities.

-Battle Creek is a less obvious fit for young professionals.
-It earns a Score of 44/100 (grade D) on the young professionals profile.
-Especially strong on affordability (95/100), weakest on job market (9/100).
+For young professionals, Battle Creek isn't the strongest match.
+It earns 44/100 (grade D) on the young professionals profile.
+Strongest on affordability (95/100); weakest on job market (9/100).

-Battle Creek, Michigan has an overall UrbRank Score of 46/100 (grade D), ranked #623 nationally.
-The score is a weighted average across affordability, safety, climate, walkability, jobs, environment, and education.
+Battle Creek, Michigan pulls a 46/100 overall on the UrbRank Score (grade D), currently ranked #636 nationally.
+The composite weights seven lifestyle dimensions: affordability, safety, climate, walkability, jobs, environment, and education.

-Battle Creek has a population of 52,469, with 21% of adults 25+ holding a bachelor's degree or higher and a median age of 37.
+Battle Creek has about 52,469 residents, 21% of adults 25+ holding a bachelor's degree or higher with a median age of 37.

-Use UrbRank's comparison tool to put Battle Creek side-by-side with any other US city — housing costs, salaries, demographics, and quality of life metrics displayed together.
-The leaderboard pages also show how Battle Creek ranks for families, retirees, remote workers, and young professionals.
+Use UrbRank's comparison tool to put Battle Creek head-to-head against any other US city — housing, salaries, demographics, and quality-of-life metrics side by side.
+The leaderboard pages also show how Battle Creek stacks up for families, retirees, remote workers, and young professionals specifically.

 Every US city is scored 0-100 on seven dimensions using public data from the US Census Bureau, Bureau of Labor Statistics, FBI Crime Data Explorer, EPA Air Quality System, NOAA NCEI, and Walk Score.
 Each dimension is a percentile rank against every other city — so a score of 80 means the city is in the top 20% nationally on that dimension.